bioboot/bggn213_f17/lectures.md

 <br>

 ## 14: Genome informatics and high throughput sequencing
-**Topics**: Searching genes and gene functions, Genome databases, Variation in the genome, Sequencing technologies past, present and future Sanger, Shotgun, PacBio, Illumina, toward the $500 human genome), Biological applications of sequencing, Bioinformatics analysis methods
+**Topics**: Searching genes and gene functions, Genome databases, Variation in the genome, Sequencing technologies past, present and future Sanger, Shotgun, PacBio, Illumina, toward the $500 human genome), Biological applications of sequencing, RNA-Sequencing for gene expression analysis, Bioinformatics analysis methods

+**Goals**:
-**Goals**: Appreciate and describe in general terms the rapid advances in sequencing technologies and the new areas of investigation that these advances have made accessible.
+- Appreciate and describe in general terms the rapid advances in sequencing technologies and the new areas of investigation that these advances have made accessible.

-Understand the process by which genomes are currently sequenced and the bioinformatics processing and analysis required for their interpretation
+- Understand the process by which genomes are currently sequenced and the bioinformatics processing and analysis required for their interpretation.
+- Be able to use the Galaxy platform for basic RNA-Seq analysis from raw reads to expression value determination.

 **Material**:
 - Lecture Slides: [Large PDF]({{ site.baseurl }}/class-material/lecture14-BGGN213-large.pdf){:.no-push-state}, [Small PDF]({{ site.baseurl }}/class-material/lecture14-BGGN213-small.pdf){:.no-push-state},